-Subclass 309/100 is a two-stage visa application that allows an offshore foreign spouse or partner of an Australian citizen, permanent resident or eligible New Zealand citizen the opportunity to live in Australia, indefinitely.
+The Subclass 309/100 visa application is an offshore two-stage partner visa that enables a spouse or de facto partner of an Australian citizen, permanent resident, or eligible New Zealand citizen residing offshore to move to Australia permanently.

 There are 4 main aspects of the relationship that the Department of Home Affairs will consider when assessing any partner visa application:

-Under this section, you can provide facts and evidence of your financial commitment to each other.
+Under this section, you must provide evidence that reflects your financial commitment to each other.

 In this section, you can provide evidence of any joint responsibility for the care and support of children, your living arrangements and sharing of the responsibility for housework.